leanprover-community/blog/posts/simprocs-intro.md

 example : revRange 5 = [4, 3, 2, 1, 0] := by simp [???]
 ```

-Note two features of `revRange` that we do *not* expect from a general function to be simplified:
+Note two features of `revRange` that one should *not* expect from all functions that one might want to evaluate on explicit inputs:
 * It is **recursive**: One can compute `revRange n` by recursion on `n`.
 Even more precisely, `revRange n` represents its own partial computation.
 * `revRange` is definitionally equal to what we want to unfold it to.
 This has two consequences:
   * The two examples in the code snippet above can be proved by `rfl`, but of course doing so defeats the point of this blogpost.